Go-fast boat: Illegal use

 These boats are difficult to detect by radar except on flat calm seas or at close range.
 The United States Coast Guard and the DEA found them to be stealthy, fast, seaworthy, and very difficult to intercept using conventional craft.
-Due to this, Coast Guards have developed their own high-speed craft and use helicopters equipped with anti-materiel rifles used to disable engines of fleeing boats.
+Due to this, coast guards have developed their own high-speed craft and use helicopters equipped with anti-materiel rifles used to disable engines of fleeing boats.
 The US Coast Guard go-fast boat is a rigid-hulled inflatable boat (RHIB) equipped with radar and powerful engines.
-The RHIB is armed with several types of non-lethal weapons and an M240 GPMG.
+The RHIB is armed with several types of non-lethal weapons and an M240 machine gun.

 Media portrayal

 In the 2006 film Miami Vice, go-fast boats are used to smuggle drugs for cartels.

+In the 1990s TV series Thunder in Paradise, starring Hulk Hogan, two mercenary heroes use a high-tech go-fast boat to fight criminals and villains.